 Anne Laure is a member of the Task Force of the Responsible Art Market Initiative (RAM), the executive committee of the Association of Women in the Arts (AWITA), the UK board of the Professional Advisors to the International Art Market (PAIAM), the board of Fotostiftung Schweiz as well as of the executive committee of the Photo Elysée (formerly Musée de l'Elysée) young patrons club.

-Anne Laure has been recognized as an expert in the field of art and cultural heritage law by Chambers and Partners 2019 and 2020.
+Anne Laure has been recognized as an expert in the field of art and cultural heritage law by Chambers and Partners each year since the beginning of the ranking in 2019.

 Borel & Barbey